b-rodrigues/loud/README.md

 ```

 You could also use the `%>=%` pipe instead of `bind_loudly()`, once I
 get it working properly.
-For now it does, but I plan on making things
+For now it doesn’t, but I plan on making things
 like this work:

 ``` r